im-open/update-deployment-board/README.md

           ref-type: 'branch'
           deploy-status: ${{ steps.deploy-to-qa.outcome }}  # outcome is the result of the step before continue-on-error is applied
           deploy-label: 'deleted' # Custom label to show status for slot deletion and terraform destroy deployments
+          enable-deployment-slot-tracking: true
+          slot-swapped-with-production-slot: true
+          target-slot: 'production'
+          source-slot: 'predeploy'
+          timezone: 'america/denver'

+      - name: Update deployment board with app service slot deploy no swap
+        id: provided
+        continue-on-error: true                             # Setting to true so the job doesn't fail if updating the board fails.
+        uses: im-open/update-deployment-board@v1.7.0
+        with:
+          github-token: ${{ secrets.BOT_TOKEN}}             # Since a different token is used, the github-login should be set to the corresponding acct
+          github-login: 'my-bot'
+          environment: 'QA'
+          board-number: 1
+          ref: 'feature-branch-16'
+          ref-type: 'branch'
+          deploy-status: ${{ steps.deploy-to-qa.outcome }}  # outcome is the result of the step before continue-on-error is applied
+          enable-deployment-slot-tracking: true
+          slot-swapped-with-production-slot: false
+          target-slot: 'predeploy'
+          source-slot: 'predeploy'
+          timezone: 'america/denver'

+      - name: Update deployment board with app service slot deploy with swap
+        id: provided
+        continue-on-error: true                             # Setting to true so the job doesn't fail if updating the board fails.
+        uses: im-open/update-deployment-board@v1.7.0
+        with:
+          github-token: ${{ secrets.BOT_TOKEN}}             # Since a different token is used, the github-login should be set to the corresponding acct
+          github-login: 'my-bot'
+          environment: 'QA'
+          board-number: 1
+          ref: 'feature-branch-16'
+          ref-type: 'branch'
+          deploy-status: ${{ steps.deploy-to-qa.outcome }}  # outcome is the result of the step before continue-on-error is applied
+          enable-deployment-slot-tracking: true
+          slot-swapped-with-production-slot: true
+          target-slot: 'production'
+          source-slot: 'predeploy'
+          timezone: 'america/denver'

+      - name: Update deployment board with app service slot delete
+        id: provided
+        continue-on-error: true                             # Setting to true so the job doesn't fail if updating the board fails.
+        uses: im-open/update-deployment-board@v1.7.0
+        with:
+          github-token: ${{ secrets.BOT_TOKEN}}             # Since a different token is used, the github-login should be set to the corresponding acct
+          github-login: 'my-bot'
+          environment: 'QA'
+          board-number: 1
+          ref: 'feature-branch-16'
+          ref-type: 'branch'
+          deploy-status: ${{ steps.deploy-to-qa.outcome }}  # outcome is the result of the step before continue-on-error is applied
+          deploy-label: 'deleted' # Custom label to show status for slot deletion and terraform destroy deployments
+          enable-deployment-slot-tracking: true
+          slot-swapped-with-production-slot: false
+          target-slot: 'blue'
+          source-slot: 'blue'
           timezone: 'america/denver'

       - name: Now Fail the job if the deploy step failed